Chad Shaw, Ph.D.

 Professor, Molecular and Human Genetics, Baylor College of Medicine

-Adjunct Professor, Department of Statistics, Rice University
+Adjunct Assistant Professor, Department of Statistics, Rice University

 Dr. Shaw is trained as a mathematical statistician.
 He has diverse interests in statistical genomics and biomedical inquiry spanning genetic association, molecular diagnostics, gene expression, multi-omics and clinical testing.
 He has worked in genomics for over 20 years.
 He has performed research in biomedical informatics through ontology analysis where his lab has made many contributions.
 He has contributed to the clinical application of genetic testing.
 His work in clinical translational bioinformatics includes pipeline development, systems for review and content management for reporting genetic variation to stakeholders and patients.